symblai/community/README.md

 ## Community Meetings

-*You can join the Symbl.ai Community Meetings and Office Hours through the resources below.*
+*You can join the Symbl.ai Community Meetings through the resources below.*

 - Join the [Symbl.ai Google Group][google_group] to get Access to the Google Calendar and Agenda Document below
 - Add the [Community Calendar][google_calendar] to your Google Calendar: